Last Updated: June 2013

 Who can Adopt?

-To adopt a child from another country and bring that child to live in the United States, you must be found eligible to adopt under U.S. law.
-The Federal agency that makes this determination is the U.S. Citizenship and Immigration Services (USCIS), part of the Department of Homeland Security.
-You may not bring an adopted child (or a child for which you have gained legal custody for the purpose of emigration and adoption) into the United States until USCIS determines that you are eligible to adopt from another country.
+To adopt a child from another country and bring that child to live in the United States, you must first be found eligible to adopt under U.S. law.
+The federal agency that makes this determination is U.S. Citizenship and Immigration Services (USCIS), part of the Department of Homeland Security.
+You may not bring an adopted child (or a child for which you have gained legal custody for the purpose of immigration and adoption) into the United States until USCIS determines that you are eligible to adopt from another country.

-In order to bring a foreign-born child whom you've adopted to the United States, you must meet certain requirements.
+You must meet certain requirements to bring a foreign-born child whom you've adopted to the United States.
 Some of the basic requirements include the following: